 Whilst there are key experiences and components to the school-based phase of the ITaP, schools have autonomy with regards to when these take place.
-As a starting point, an exemplar timetable on the next page has been provided below to support your mentor in planning these experiences and components.
-All components within each phase need to be completed by 2nd July 2024.
+As a starting point, an exemplar timetable on the next page has been provided below to support the mentor in planning these experiences and components.
+All components within each phase need to be completed by 3rd July 2025.

-Pre ITP training Pre ITP training In Year 1, trainees will have had sessions on the CPA approach and be familiar with this.
+Pre ITAP training In Year 1, trainees will have had sessions on the CPA approach and be familiar with this.
 They will have also completed their introductory professional practice.
-Wednesday 22 nd / Thursday 23rd May WB 3 rd June WB 10 th June WB 17 th June WB 24 th June & 2 nd July DAY 1 Centre-based DAY 2 School-based DAY 3 School-based DAY 4 School-based DAY 5 School-based/Centre-based INTRODUCE/ ANALYSE PREPARE/ ENACT ENACT ENACT ASSESS Learning about the theory of teaching and learning.
+Wednesday 7 th May WB 19 th May WB 2 nd and 9 th June (depending on school holidays) WB 16 th June WB 23rd June & 3rd July DAY 1 Centre-based DAY 2 School-based DAY 3 School-based DAY 4 School-based DAY 5 School-based/Centre- based INTRODUCE/ ANALYSE PREPARE/ ENACT ENACT ENACT ASSESS Learning about the theory of teaching and learning.
 Using representations to analyse expert teaching.
 Using approximations to practice and get feedback.
 Receiving support to apply learning in the classroom.
 Receiving support to apply learning in the classroom.
 Tracking trainees' growing knowledge and skills.
-Seminar (2 hours) Variation seminar - PED2033 Maths tutor Observing expert teaching in KS1 - Focus on variation.
-How variation is used to Team teaching - KS1 Opportunities for rehearsal and subject specific feedback.
+Seminar (2 hours) Variation seminar - PED2033 Maths tutor Use of 'walkthrus' to plan for small steps in learning.
+Observing expert teaching in KS1 - Focus on Team teaching - KS1 Opportunities for rehearsal and subject specific feedback.
 Observing expert teaching - KS2 - focus on variation.
-How variation is used to develop Team teaching - KS2 Opportunities for rehearsal and subject specific feedback.
-Reading (1 hour) A reading given from one of the above key texts. develop conceptual and/or procedural understanding Expert KS1 teacher Reflection with mentor or another expert colleague Discuss outcome of lesson with above colleagues in supporting the understanding of variation in KS1. conceptual and/or procedural understanding Expert KS2 teacher Reflection with mentor or another expert colleague Discuss outcome of lesson with above colleagues in supporting the understanding of variation in KS2.
+How variation is used to Team teaching - KS2 Opportunities for rehearsal and subject specific feedback.
+Reading (1 hour) A reading given from one of the key texts. rom one of procedural understanding with above colleagues in develop conceptual and/or procedural understanding Expert KS2 teacher Reflection with mentor or another expert colleague Discuss outcome of lesson with above colleagues in supporting the understanding of variation in KS2.
 Preparation - Questions and areas of focus related to variation in mathematics lessons.
-Work with peers to devise questions and possible areas.
+Work with peers to devise questions and possible areas of focus.
 Discuss these with maths tutor in preparation for school.
 Co-planning and research Trainees to work alongside the KS1 teacher to plan for the following week.
-Discuss these with the Lead mentor Reading (1 hour) A reading given from one of the above key texts.
-Co-planning and research Trainees to work alongside the KS2 teacher to plan for the following week.
-Discuss these with the Lead mentor Portfolio Overall reflection and target setting (Centre-based 2 nd July) Discussions with peers and maths tutor.
+Reading (1 hour) A reading given from one of the key texts.
+Discussion with the Lead mentor (EHU) Co-planning and research Trainees to work alongside the KS2 teacher to plan for the following week.
+Reflection and target setting Review of observations gathered in the proforma through discussions with peers and maths tutor.
+Reflection on the connection of theory and practice and the knowledge and skills gained through the ITAP.
+Set personal targets for development - action planning.
+(Centre-based 3rd July)